any-docs/css/content/guides/grid_layout/line-based_placement/index.md

 ## Positioning items by line number

 We can use line-based placement to control where these items sit on the grid.
-We can use the {{cssxref("grid-column-start")}} and {{cssxref("grid-column-end")}} properties to make the first item start on the far left of the grid and span a single column track.
-With {{cssxref("grid-row-start")}} and {{cssxref("grid-row-end")}}, we make the item start on the first row line at the top of the grid, and span to the fourth row line.
+We can use the `grid-column-start` and `grid-column-end` properties to make the first item start on the far left of the grid and span a single column track.
+With `grid-row-start` and `grid-row-end`, we make the item start on the first row line at the top of the grid, and span to the fourth row line.

 ```css
 .box1 {